JacoZwarts/jacozwarts.github.io/_posts/2024-09-26-Hack-The-Box-Attacking-Web-Applications-with-Ffuf.md

 ---
 layout: post
 title:  "Hack The Box - Academy - Attacking Web Applications with Ffuf"
+description: "Hack The Box - Academy - Attacking Web Applications with Ffuf.
+Learn how to leverage Ffuf for web application attacks and boost your expertise in penetration testing as part of your CBBH certification journey with Zwarts Sec."
 date:   2024-09-26 14:36
 image:  /images/htb/awa-with-ffuf/htb-awa-ffuf.png
 tags:   [recon,cbbh]